ajaynarang/abc-racing-platform/README.md

 1. **Next.js App** (`fixture-ui`): A frontend app that displays one vertical "Fixtures".
 2. **Node.js App** (`fixture-service`): A backend API created with Express and BFF layer with GraphQL to provide optimized data for the frontend.
 The API is served at `http://localhost:4000/graphql` (GraphQL endpoint) and `http://localhost:4000/api` (RESTful endpoint).

 Both app can be hosted and run locally using Docker.
-Docker files are created.
+Docker and docker compose files are created.

 ---

 ### Prerequisites
 - **Docker**: Please ensure Docker is installed on your machine else you need to manually run the npm scripts.
 - **Node.js**: Required to run the API and Next.js app (if not using Docker).
-- **Redis (Cloud)**: Cloud Redis instance is used for caching, credentials are hard-coded for now.
+- **Redis (Cloud)**: Cloud Redis instance is used for caching, credentials are checked with env file for now.
 - **MongoDB**: Not implemented yet.
 ---